madadam/AndroidX-Camera-Crash/README.md

 This is a minimal example to reproduce a bug in the `androidx.camera.video` package when the video is being saved into a [proxy file descriptor](https://developer.android.com/reference/android/os/storage/StorageManager#openProxyFileDescriptor(int,%20android.os.ProxyFileDescriptorCallback,%20android.os.Handler)).
+Also reproduces similar bug in `MediaRecorder` when the recording is being saved into a proxy file descriptor.

-A real-world situation where this bug can happen is trying to save a video into a file descriptor obtained with [`ContentResolver.openFileDescriptor`](https://developer.android.com/reference/android/content/ContentResolver#openFileDescriptor(android.net.Uri,%20java.lang.String,%20android.os.CancellationSignal)) where the corresponding [`ContentProvider`](https://developer.android.com/reference/android/content/ContentProvider) uses proxy file descriptors in the [`openFile`](https://developer.android.com/reference/android/content/ContentProvider#openFile(android.net.Uri,%20java.lang.String)) method.
+A real-world situation where this bug can happen is trying to save a video/audio into a file descriptor obtained with [`ContentResolver.openFileDescriptor`](https://developer.android.com/reference/android/content/ContentResolver#openFileDescriptor(android.net.Uri,%20java.lang.String,%20android.os.CancellationSignal)) where the corresponding [`ContentProvider`](https://developer.android.com/reference/android/content/ContentProvider) uses proxy file descriptors in the [`openFile`](https://developer.android.com/reference/android/content/ContentProvider#openFile(android.net.Uri,%20java.lang.String)) method.